Mammoth Mammoth: 2014 – 2016: Volume IV: Hammered Again

 In 2014, the band wrote and recorded their fourth studio album, Volume IV: Hammered Again.
 The first video release for the track Looking Down the Barrel is a tribute to Penelope Spheeris's The Decline Of Western Civilization Part 2: The Metal Years, in which W.A.S.P. guitarist Chris Holmes sums up the era as he is being interviewed while drinking vodka and floating in a pool while his mother watches.

 The video's recurring theme is nihilism, which run through a number of the album's songs.
 On completion of the album, the band toured throughout Europe and alongside former Kyuss vocalist John Garcia and followed up with supports of U.S. doom legends Sleep.
-In 2016, the band made a record fourth appearance on the main stage of CherryRock, sharing the bill with Kadavar, Supersuckers and Richie Ramone.

 2016 – 2017: Mammoth Bloody Mammoth

 In 2016, the band returned briefly to the studio to write and record an EP, Mammoth Bloody Mammoth.
 The album featured a cover of the MC5's Kick Out The Jams.
 The EP was supported with a European tour with label mates Green Leaf and My Sleeping Karma and shows in Australia supporting Hellyeah and Black Label Society.